 Funding for on-the-job training for individuals identified by productions as ready to move into a more senior role with a little support.

 We invite companies to propose an ambitious training project in areas needed by the UK’s children’s live-action sector to ensure growth.
-The skills and roles identified below are not exhaustive and we also welcome applications in which companies make a convincing evidence-based case for new skills needs.
-In-demand roles include:

 Activities supported may include but are not limited to: